dhruvsh4h/TheBookClub/README.md

 # BookQuest Tracker 📚✨

-A social and gamified web app to make reading a shared adventure with friends and family.
+A social and gamified web app to make reading a shared adventure.

 ## ✨ Core Features